 - Facebook Messenger is the top mobile app by number of downloads – with Facebook itself the second most downloaded app

 - Facebook’s revenue per user has tripled in the last three years indicating it’s shift towards monetization – the platform earned a massive $13.2 billion in the first quarter of 2019 alone.
-That’s a 42% increase year-on-year
+That’s a 42% year-over-year increase.

 - Facebook reaches 22.9% of the world’s population

 - Facebook is the best place to advertise to an older demographic – teens are just not that into the platform anymore – just 7% of 13-15 year olds are on there.
 However 30% of 25-34 year olds are

 - Facebook’s also the place to target and retarget seniors.The number of Facebook users aged 65+ has almost doubled since 2012 with 40% on there

 - While Americans account for 10% of all Facebook users, Brazil, Indonesia and Mexico are in the top five – so there’s plenty of potential to reach out globally to find new audiences

 The buck doesn’t stop there.
 You can keep on reading to see some Facebook Remarketing statistics about just how much this massive audience is actively engaging with your ad content.

 - Globally 1.47 billion users tap into the network daily, that’s 66% of all users